MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 Set up and test your mixed reality immersive headset.

 > [!NOTE]
-> You will **not** require Motion Controllers for this Lab.
+> You will **not** require Motion Controllers for this course.
 If you need support setting up the immersive headset, please click [HERE](https://support.microsoft.com/en-au/help/4043101/windows-10-set-up-windows-mixed-reality).

 1. Open **Unity** and click ***New***.